Acrimoris/Everything_about_SAS/README.md

+# DISCLAIMER
+**This repository is about SAS the assembly language, not for some weird abomination with similar name.**

 # Quick history
-SAS (System Adresów Symbolicznych (Symbolic Addresses System)) - a macroassembler for family of computers ZAM and XYZ.
+SAS (System Adresów Symbolicznych (Symbolic Addresses System)) - an assembly language for family of computers ZAM and XYZ.

 # Why?
 Why am I creating this repository?
 For fun.
 I had some time off and was bored.<br>